(Cutaneous Melanoma; Malignant Melanoma)

 Some people have a genetic mutation in the BRAF gene that can cause the melanoma to grow and divide quickly.
 This BRAF mutation occurs in nearly half of all melanomas.
 Certain medications can help your body target cells with the BRAF mutation.

-Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
-This is not a cure for melanoma.
-It is used in combination with other therapies.
+the use of radiation to kill cancer cells and shrink tumors.
+It is usually used in combination with other therapies, but may be used alone for eye melanomas.

 Early diagnosis and treatment is important.
 Take the following steps to find melanoma in its early stages: